Freight Shipping from New York City to Houston

 How much does it cost to ship freight from New York City to Houston?

-Full truckload (FTL) rates from New York City, NY to Houston, TX currently range from $3,962-$4,884 for a standard dry van load over the 1,843-mile route.
+Full truckload (FTL) rates from New York City, NY to Houston, TX currently range $3,962-$4,884 (roughly $2.16-$2.67 per mile over 1,843 miles).
 LTL shipments typically cost $1,214-$1,967 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from New York City to Houston?